mcordingley/Regression/README.md

 By default, the regression uses the Linear Least Squares method of estimating the regression coefficients.
-If you have some alternate method that you would like to use, pass your own class that implements `mcordingley\Regression\RegressionStrategy` into the `Regression` constructor as its only argument.
-If you think your new strategy object would be of general use to others, *please submit it in a pull request.*
+If you have some alternate method that you would like to use, pass an instance of your own class that implements `mcordingley\Regression\RegressionAlgorithm\RegressionAlgorithmInterface` into the `Regression` constructor as its only argument.
+If you think your new algorithm would be of general use to others, *please submit it in a pull request.*

 Next, apply any transformation logic to your data if data that you are using is non-linear.
-This is done by injecting objects that implement the `mcordingley\Regression\Linking` interface into the following methods:
+This is done by injecting objects that implement the `mcordingley\Regression\Linking\LinkingInterface` interface into the following methods:

     $regression->setDependentLinking($linking); // To transform Y values
     $regression->setIndependentLinking($linking); // To transform X values regardless of position in the data